This game is a fun way to discover the world of crystals and their symmetries through diffraction.

 - VAUQUOIS Françoise (ILL)

-v.1.0.0 - Jan-Feb 2018 - VirtualGrip is now 64 bits.
-Standalone versions of vDiffraction for macOS, iOS, Windows, Linux (Android not yet) are released.
+v.1.0 - Jan-Feb 2018 - VirtualGrip is now 64 bits.
+Release of standalone versions of vDiffraction for macOS, iOS, Windows, Linux (Android not yet).
+(Yannick Raoul, A. Filhol)

-v0.9 - Oct 2014 - This version is for the web only and is intended mainly for testing.
+v0.9 - Oct 2014 - This version was for the web only and was intended mainly for testing.
+(Mathieu Ippersiel, A. Filhol)

-2014 - jDiffraction was fully redesigned into a multi-platform serious game base on the VirtualGrip technology from Ipter (now out of business).
+2014 - vDiffraction is a full redesigning of jDiffraction in the form of a multi-platform serious game base on the VirtualGrip technology from Ipter (now out of business).
+(Mathieu Ippersiel, A. Filhol)

-2006 - Diffraction.app was improved and recompiled for OS X.
+2007 - Diffraction.app was improved and recompiled for OS X. (Nicolas Morey-Chaisemartin, A. Filhol)